Cosby’s accuser stands by her story under cross-examination

 “I don’t really remember how dim the lights were, but I did have to eat my dinner,” Constand said.

-Agrusa contended that the advances Cosby made on Constand on two occasions — touching her thigh one time, and attempting to unbutton her pants and pull down her zipper another — signaled his romantic interest.
-Constand said she told Cosby she was not interested.
+Agrusa also questioned why Constand allowed herself to be alone with Cosby after the comedian had made advances on two occasions — touching her thigh one time, and trying to open her pants another time.

 “So you knew — you were alone at his home — that Mr. Cosby was interested in you romantically?”
 Agrusa asked.

-Cosby is charged with aggravated indecent assault.
-The comedian once dubbed America’s Dad could get 10 years in prison if convicted.

-Constand testified that she was going to confront Cosby about the assault during an event he was hosting at his home for high school students.
+Constand said she was going to confront Cosby about the assault during an event he was hosting at his home for high school students.
 At the same time, Constand said, she was bringing Cosby a gift from a mutual acquaintance.

 Agrusa seized on the seeming contradiction: “You were going to confront the man you say assaulted you and you’re bringing him bath salts?”